Updated: Jul 7

 A shorter loop trail is perfect for toddlers and younger children.
 The progression is more natural and you avoid any resistance with the idea of "going back" ;).

 We usually stop for a snack along the way, take our time and investigate anything that sparks our interest.
-Sometimes we may only walk a 1/4 mile, find something of interest to explore for awhile, and then head back... it's really about getting outside and breathing that fresh air !
-We sometimes use the "seek" app by iNaturalist to instantly identify plants, insects and animals along the trail.
-We also frequently stop to set up our swing, find the perfect walking stick, build with rocks, or write our names in the dirt :).
-All of the trails listed are dog friendly.
+Sometimes we may only walk a 1/4 mile, find something of interest to explore for awhile, and then head back... it's really just about getting outside, connecting and enjoying some time in nature (and getting those little ones tuckered out for nap time! ).
+We sometimes use the "seek" app by iNaturalist to identify plants and insects along the trail, or our beloved California Field Guide Book.

 Bonus Tip: We love to bring our tree hammock and lightweight easy to hang tree swing in case we want to extend our time outdoors.
 Swinging or lounging in a hammock offers great sensory input and is a fun way to break up the hike.